-Illegal drug use poses serious dangers to a growing baby.
-According to the American Pregnancy Association, using street drugs when you’re pregnant may cause:
+Illegal drug use by the mother poses serious dangers to her unborn baby.
+Using street drugs while pregnant may cause:

 In severe cases, using street drugs may lead to the death of the baby and/or the mother.
 You can protect yourself and your infant by getting the help you need to have a healthy pregnancy.

-By its nature, addiction separates the user from his or her loved ones, so that the addict’s relationship with the drug takes precedence over everything else.
-Addicts may become secretive, isolated and defensive in the early stages of substance abuse.
-As the addiction progresses, they may abandon their marriages, children or intimate partnerships so they can pursue their drug use without any restraints.
+By its nature, addiction separates the user from his or her loved ones so that the addict’s relationship with the drug takes precedence over everything else.
+Addicts may become secretive, isolated, and defensive in the early stages of substance abuse.
+As the addiction progresses, they may abandon spouses, children, or intimate partnerships so they can pursue their drug use without any restraints.

 Many drug addicts are exposed by their employers, who catch them making dangerous mistakes or using drugs at work.
-Once you’ve destroyed a professional relationship, it can be difficult to get re-established in your field.
-By seeking help for your addiction early, you may be able to avoid losing your job, your professional credibility and your reputation in your industry.
+Once you’ve destroyed a professional relationship, it can be difficult to get reestablished in your field.
+By seeking help for addiction early, the user may be able to avoid losing jobs and/or professional credibility.

 Rebuilding personal relationships isn’t always easy.
-Drug abuse takes an emotional and financial toll on a relationship, and trust is often shattered by the addict’s erratic, dishonest or violent behavior.
-Physical or verbal abuse can make an injured partner justifiably cautious about getting involved with the addict again, even after he or she gets clean.
+Drug abuse takes an emotional and financial toll on a relationship, and trust is often shattered by the addict’s behavior.
+Physical or verbal abuse can make an injured partner justifiably cautious about getting involved with the addict again, even after he or she becomes drug free.

 A comprehensive treatment program for drug addiction includes family counseling as well as individual therapy and participation in a support group.
 While it’s possible to restore precious relationships, the process can take a lot of time and emotional energy.
-Professional therapists can help you bridge the gap created by your addiction, so that you can initiate honest communication with the people you love.
+Professional therapists can help addicts bridge the gap created by the addiction so that it is possible to initiate honest communication with loved ones.

 The final danger of addiction is the loss of self.
-You can lose yourself by destroying your health, by trashing your integrity, by abandoning your personal relationships and by giving up your dreams for the sake of drugs.
+This loss of self happens when personal relationships are abandoned, integrity is destroyed, and dreams are given up for the sake of drugs.
 Many addicts feel like they’re fighting an internal battle between the part of them that wants to recover and the part that’s intent on destruction.
 Very few drug addicts fight this battle alone and win.